igneous-labs/sanctum-router-sdk/ts/sdk/README.md

   update,
   type SplPoolAccounts,
 } from "@sanctumso/sanctum-router";
+import initSdk from "@sanctumso/sanctum-router";

+// The SDK needs to be initialized once globally before it can be used (idempotent).
+// For nodejs environments, use
+// `import { initSyncEmbed } from "@sanctumso/sanctum-router"; initSyncEmbed();`
+// instead
+await initSdk();

 // SPL stake pools (all 3 deploys) must have their stake pool and validator list
 // addresses known beforehand and explicitly passed in at initialization time